Remi-Gau/matlab_clean_code_workshop/doc/testing/testing.md

         D[expected_output] --> E
     end
 ```

+[ ] create a unit test by writing a function that calls the function
+    with a specific input and assert that that the output is as expected

 <!--
 ```matlab
 {% include "tests/test_add_numbers_unit.m" %}
 ```
 -->

+[ ] test the function with a variety of inputs

 ## Using a testing framework

+[ ] rewrite the unit test so that it can be run
+    with MOxUnit or MATLAB testing framework

 ### With MoxUnit